GWS 2023 – Agenda – Day 2 – Test

 • Diego De Vera, BD Global Director, GS Inima

-• Susan Jordan, Executive Director, Californian Coastal Protection Commission
+• Susan Jordan, Executive Director, Californian Coastal Protection Network

 • Gavin Van Tonder, Executive Director of Water, NEOM